betaBison/gnss-sensor-fusion/README.md

 An EKF using ONLY raw GNSS signals to estimate position can be run with:
 `python3 gnss_only_ekf.py`
 It currently runs weighted least squares to obtain an initial estimate for the initial states.
 It assumes a static motion model.
-The weighted least square position solution is currently unreliable.
+The weighted least square position solution is also saved to file.
 States for the EKF are [ECEF X, ECEF Y, ECEF Z, GNSS time bias].

 A toy 3 DOF example can be run with:
 `python3 gnss_only_ekf_toy.py`